Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: ECs in single inclusive hadron production

 \section{ECs in single inclusive hadron production}

 In this paper, we consider polar angle $\chi$ distribution for single inclusive hadron production in electron-positron annihilation

 where the identified hadron is taken as a pion.
 We work in the overall center-of-mass frame, in which the virtual photon is at rest $ q=\frac{Q}{2}(\bar n +n)=Q (1\,,0\,,0\,,0)\,$.
-We will parametrize the events by angular variable $\chi$, defined to be the polar angle between the detected particles (jets) with respect to Pion velocity.
-In the back-to-back limit, the angular $\chi$ correlation is closely related to the conventional $q_T$ spectrum, the latter measures the transverse momentum of the detected hadrons in the photon-pion frame, or the photon transverse momentum in hadron-pion frame.
-The explicit relation is
+We will parametrize the events by angular variable $\chi$, defined to be the polar angle between the detected particles (jets) with respect to pion velocity.